vvzen/game-of-life-rust/README.md

 The grid fully lives on the stack, since is modelled as arrays (not vectors), so the max size is quite limited.
 Plus, there's probably a few copies going around that might be avoided.

-As a future exercise, I might try to rewrite this using the `ndarray` crate, but for now I wanted to implement GoL without as few external dependencies as I could.
+As a future exercise, I might try to rewrite this using the `ndarray` crate, but for now I wanted to implement GoL with as few external dependencies as I could.